alexfernandez/alexfernandez.github.io/2025/on-art.md

 On the other hand it is usually more interesting to listen to experts.
-I just think that in this area the artists themselves are too lost in the process, and do not try to derive their advice from first principles.
+I just think that in this area the artists themselves are too lost in the process, Not even art critics or theorists try to derive their advice from first principles.
 That is why I started with a very simple premise:

 > Art is any activity that intentionally transmits emotions among humans.